janhq/server/docs/roadmap.md

 **Model Strategy:** Jan models first - optimized for agentic workflows with fine-tuning for planning and reflection.
 Remote providers as optional fallback.

+**Self-hosted AI**
+We are building **local-first AI infrastructure**:

+- Users should be able to run useful AI workloads on low-spec machines.
+- Teams and companies should be able to run scalable, multi-user AI backends on their own servers.
+- The **same OpenAI-compatible API** should work in both cases (and in tests against cloud backends).

+Cloud is supported, but the **future is local AI setup**:
+- Local inference is the default.
+- Remote endpoints are helpers for testing/benchmarking/overflow — not a requirement.
 ---

 ## Architecture